class Solution:

 Given two strings, s (the input string) and p (the pattern), determine if s matches the pattern p.
 The pattern may include the wildcard characters:

-The goal is to return true if the entire string s matches the pattern p, and false otherwise.
+'?' – matches any single character.'*' – matches any sequence of characters (including the empty sequence).true if the entire string s matches the pattern p, and false otherwise.
 Each character in s can only be matched once, and the match must cover the entire string.

 At first glance, the problem seems similar to regular expression matching, but with only '?' and '*' as special characters.
 A brute-force approach would try all possible ways to match '*' to zero or more characters, which quickly becomes infeasible for long strings due to exponential possibilities.